 Lord, zeal for youth burned in the heart of Father Andre Coindre because you ignited in him the fire of love for children you set on the earth.
 Give me more than just a spark of his zeal.
-I don’t want it to be just a hobby or study, but a daily contemplation and a lifelong investment.
+I don’t want my spiritual quest to be just a hobby or study, but a daily contemplation and a lifelong investment.
 Show me clearly how you confided a special charism in him, how your Spirit worked in him, and how I can imitate him by multiplying his charism for treating young people the way you mean for them to be treated.
 Come, Holy Spirit, send down the fire of the charism of our founder on me.
 Burn in me as you burned in the heart of Andre Coindre.

 Contemplation: Composition of place

 Brother Rene Sanctorum suggests in his account Born in Prison that we imagine the conditions of young prisoners that prompted our founder to address their needs.
 Using his description and your imagination, contemplate the scene of our founder’s crucial visit to l’Antiquaille prison:

 Born in Prison June 2, 1817

 “In the Prospectus of 1818, Father Coindre made an appeal for pledge holders to support his wholly new and even unusual work which we know as the Pieux-Secours.
 This approach was new in this era, let alone in Lyons, and he was creating this “to respond particularly to a specific need that no else had yet taken up: to welcome young delinquents on their release from prison.”
 What place would prisons have in the life of man consecrated to preaching as a Missionary of the Chartreux, and moreover as the assistant pastor of the parish of Saint-Bruno in the Croix-Rousse?